Charade (Revenge)

-"Charade" is the seventh episode of the American television series "Revenge", it premiered on ABC on November 2, 2011.

-It was co-written by Mark B. Perry and Joe Fazzio and directed by Sanford Bookstaver.
+"Charade" is the seventh episode in the first season of the American drama television series Revenge.
+It aired on ABC on November 2, 2011, and was co-written by Mark B. Perry and Joe Fazzio and directed by Sanford Bookstaver.

 Plot

 The Graysons celebrate their 25th wedding anniversary.
 In past years they had thrown elaborate parties, but given recent events Victoria (Madeleine Stowe) and Conrad Grayson (Henry Czerny) opt to keep the celebration limited to a quiet dinner party.
 Meanwhile, Conrad and Victoria's marriage continues to struggle as Victoria continues to flash back to her betrayal of David Clarke (James Tupper) feeling immense guilt, while Conrad remains by Lydia Davis' (Amber Valletta) bedside, despite his declarations that he still loves Victoria.
 Frank (Max Martini) continues to look into Emily Thorne's (Emily VanCamp) past, leading to a brief confrontation at her home, that leads Emily to call for help in the form of her former warden (CCH Pounder).
 Despite the warden's attempts to steer Frank away, he soon discovers that "Emily Thorne" is actually the name of Amanda's former cellmate (Margarita Levieva) in jail.
 The two later exchanged names so Amanda/Emily could seek revenge on those who wronged her father.
 Frank finds the impostor Amanda at a strip club.
 After some talking, the fake Amanda kills Frank with a tire iron, just as he is about to expose Emily to Victoria over the phone.

 Emily and Daniel's (Josh Bowman) romance continues to be threatened by Daniel's Harvard friend, Tyler (Ashton Holmes).
 Emily enlists Nolan Ross' (Gabriel Mann) help in taking down Tyler, now trusting him as an ally.
 Nolan discovers that Tyler's family went bankrupt and he has become something of a con man in order to restore the wealth his family once had.
 Tyler seduces Nolan in an effort to keep him from exposing his lies to the Graysons, but Nolan later reveals he videotaped the tryst as part of his plot to ruin Tyler.